QuantEcon/lecture-jax/lectures/newtons_method.md

 ```

-Then define the multivariate version of the formula for the [law of motion of capital](https://python.quantecon.org/newton_method.html#solow)
+Then we define the multivariate version of the formula for the [law of motion of capital](https://python.quantecon.org/newton_method.html#solow)

 ```{code-cell} ipython3
 def multivariate_solow(k, A=A, s=s, α=α, δ=δ):